ETS-ReactNative1/node/README.md

 ## TODO

+How to deploy a website in just 3 minutes straight from your Google Drive.
+(6 minute read): https://www.freecodecamp.org/news/how-to-deploy-a-static-website-for-free-in-only-3-minutes-with-google-drive/

+How to make your first JavaScript chart using the JSCharting library - a detailed tutorial with code examples.
+(18 minute read): https://www.freecodecamp.org/news/how-to-make-your-first-javascript-chart/

 [The Ultimate Guide to End to End Tests with Selenium and Docker](https://www.freecodecamp.org/news/end-to-end-tests-with-selenium-and-docker-the-ultimate-guide/)

 [20 ways to become a better Node.js developer in 2020](https://medium.com/@me_37286/20-ways-to-become-a-better-node-js-developer-in-2020-d6bd73fcf424)